Laura Main appointed as Sentebale Ambassador

 Cathy Ferrier says; “Laura has been such a great supporter of Sentebale and has been out to see the work on the ground.
 We are very fortunate that Laura has agreed to join our small family and be part of our ambitious plans to support many more vulnerable children in southern Africa in the coming years.”

-Last night at St Mary, The Boltons, Laura read to a congregation of over 200 friends and supporters of the charity at the Sentebale Carol Service, kindly supported by Savills.
+Laura read to a congregation of over 200 friends and supporters of the charity at the Sentebale Carol Service 2015, kindly supported by Savills.
 The congregation were treated to singing from Redcliffe School children’s choir, soprano Alicia Lowes and the Basotho Diaspora Choir, along with readings by singer Laura Wright and Sky presenter, Sarah-Jane Mee.
 Guests enjoyed presents from underneath the Christmas tree, mince pies and a glass or two of mulled wine.